 Genre fiction, such as fantasy, science fiction, horror, mystery, or romance, is often marginalized in the world of CanLit.
 Simultaneously, genre writing is widely loved by both adult and YA readers.
 It’s a world of its own with genre magazines, conventions, internet communities, and fandoms, along with recent developments such as increasing focus on diversity and a rise in self-publishing.
-Join these three writers as they share their experiences navigating the ever-evolving landscape of genre writing.
+Join these four writers as they share their experiences navigating the ever-evolving landscape of genre writing.

 Event Type: Panel

 ASL Interpretation Available by Request Before February 15, 2019

 Arley McNeney is the author of Post and The Time We All Went Marching and writes the Fraser Springs series with a co-author as Laine Ferndale.

 Erin McQuiston is an English teacher and writer who currently explains science fiction, graphic novels, and feminism to high schoolers in Oklahoma City.
 She has a PhD in Literature from the University of Illinois Urbana-Champaign, and co-authors romance novels under the pen name Laine Ferndale.

 Emily Pohl-Weary is the author of seven books, including Ghost Sick: A Poetry of Witness and young adult novel Not Your Ordinary Wolf Girl.
 She teaches at UBC’s Creative Writing Program.